prime-8-consulting/meteor-oauth2/packages/meteor-oauth2-server/README.md

 ===
 Use your meteor application as an oauth2 server.
 This package will give the developer the tools necessary to get oauth2 running easily.
-Look at the resourceOwner example for a detailed demonstration on how to get things working.
+Look at the resourceServer example for a detailed demonstration on how to get things working.

 ## Installation